How Menopause Affects Your Gut and What You Can Do About It

 Gut microbiome diversity

-As oestrogen declines during menopause, studies show that bacterial diversity can shift, sometimes leading to dysbiosis(an imbalance between beneficial and less favourable bacteria).
-This can affect digestion, inflammation, and gut barrier function [4].
+Oestrogen is linked with the diversity and stability of gut bacteria.
+During the reproductive years, higher oestrogen supports a more diverse microbiome.
+As levels decline during menopause, bacterial diversity can shift, sometimes leading to dysbiosis, an imbalance between beneficial and less favourable bacteria, which can affect digestion, inflammation, and gut barrier function.

 Hormone recycling

-Your gut and liver work closely to process and recycle oestrogen through what is known as the gut–liver axis.
-Certain gut bacteria produce enzymes that determine how oestrogen is metabolised and reabsorbed.
-When the gut microbiome is balanced, this recycling process works smoothly, supporting more stable hormone levels [1].
+Your gut and liver work together to process and recycle oestrogen through what is known as the gut-liver axis.
+When the gut microbiome has a higher diversity of beneficial bacteria, this process runs smoothly, supporting more stable hormone levels.
+As oestrogen declines and gut bacteria shift, this recycling process can be disrupted, further influencing both hormones and digestive health.

-As oestrogen and progesterone levels decrease, you may notice changes in digestion and gut comfort.
-These vary between individuals but can include:
+As oestrogen and progesterone decline, you may notice a range of digestive changes.
+These vary between individuals but commonly include:

 Why gut health matters in menopause